Mouna Ragam: Music

-Mouna Ragam soundtrack was composed by Ilaiyaraaja with lyrics by Vaali.
-It was released by the Echo Records.
-According to The Cultural Study of Music: A Critical Introduction, "Oho Megam Vandhadho" (featuring Divya dancing with several teenage girls) is a reworking of Gene Kelly's "Singin' in the Rain".
-"Nilaave Vaa" is the second song on both sides of the soundtrack's original LP record.
-The instrumental theme, which does not appear on that LP record, was partially inspired by the "Love Theme from Flashdance" (from the 1983 film Flashdance).
+Mouna Ragam's soundtrack was composed by Ilaiyaraaja with lyrics by Vaali.
+It was released by Echo Records.

-The majority of songs are set in Carnatic ragas; "Mandram Vandha" is set in Keeravani, with Natabhairavi notes.
-"Chinna Chinna Vanna Kuyil" is set in Gourimanohari, "Nilaave Vaa" is set in Sankarabharanam, and "Panivizhum Iravu" is set in Natabhairavi.
-All the songs attained immense popularity.
-"Mandram Vandha" was later adapted by Ilaiyaraaja and used twice in the 2007 Hindi film, Cheeni Kum as its title track and "Sooni Sooni".
 The film and its soundtrack was dubbed in Telugu, under the same name, whose adapted lyrics were written by Rajasri.

 Release

 Mouna Ragam was publicised with a shot of Revathi clinging to a lamp post and singing, which Ratnam confirmed as being inspired by "Singin' in the Rain".
-Before the film's release, a Central Board of Film Certification member wanted it to receive an "A" (adults-only) certificate because the female lead asks for a divorce; after much deliberation, it received a "U" certificate.
-Mouna Ragam was released on 15 August 1986, coinciding with India's Independence Day.
-Despite opening to modest audiences, it picked up and became a box-office success, running for over 175 days in theatres, thereby becoming a silver jubilee film.
+Before the film's release, a Central Board of Film Certification member wanted it to receive an "A" (adults-only) certificate because the female lead asks for a divorce; after much deliberation, it received a "U" (unrestricted) certificate.
+Mouna Ragam was released on 15 August 1986, Despite opening to modest audiences, it picked up and became a box-office success, running for over 175 days in theatres, thereby becoming a silver jubilee film.
 Ratnam considered Mouna Ragam his first commercial success.
 While the film performed very well in urban areas, it was largely shunned by audiences in rural areas.

 Reception

 The film was critically acclaimed, especially for its realistic portrayal of urban Tamil people.
 In a 31 August 1986 review, the review board of the Tamil magazine Ananda Vikatan praised Revathi and Mohan's performances, the film's camera work, music and lack of masala, giving Mouna Ragam a score of 43 out of 100.
-Jeyamanmadhan of Kalki wrote that Karthik's presence completely overshadowed Mohan and Revathi while appreciating Sriram's cinematography.
-He said it almost felt like Sreeram had a magic wand instead of camera and also called the screenplay consistent which moves seamlessly but found the story slightly lagging after the intermission and the song set in Agra as minus points.
-He concluded that the relief that one gets after getting up from watching the film would get rid of all the irritants in the film and felt that was enough.
+Jayamanmadhan (a duo) of Kalki wrote that Karthik's presence completely overshadowed Mohan and Revathi while appreciating Sriram's cinematography.
+The duo said it almost felt like Sreeram had a magic wand instead of camera and also called the screenplay consistent which moves seamlessly but found the story slightly lagging after the intermission and the song set in Agra as minus points.
+Jayamanmadhan concluded that the relief that one gets after getting up from watching the film would get rid of all the irritants in the film and felt that was enough.
 Kaviya Shetty of India Today wrote in 1994, "[Mouna Ragam] found the perfect formula of a strong storyline and great music, presented in a fresh visual style that caught the audience by surprise".
+Balumani of Anna praised the acting and direction.